cselab/Mirheo/docs/source/user/installation.rst

       The library will be generated in the current build folder.

    #.
-A simple way to use uDeviceX after compilation is to install it with pip.
-Navigate to the root folder of uDeviceX
+A simple way to use YMeRo after compilation is to install it with pip.
+Navigate to the root folder of YMeRo
       and run the following command:

       .. code-block:: console